 The Department has been actively developing its operation on archaic art and Buddhist art as well as paying special focus on traditional culture items that have long been neglected since its founding.
 The Autumn Auctions 2017 “Pure and Solemn – An Important Private Collection of Yongle Imperial Buddhist Sculptures” reached a total amount of HKD 324 million, among which a Gilt Bronze Figure of Yamāntaka-Vajrabhairava of Yongle Period was sold at HKD 132 million, reaching an outstanding auction result.

-In just four short years, the Chinese Ceramics and Works of Art Department has displayed a vibrant force and a steadfast target, as well as offered several feasts of art for collectors.
-As a global city, Hong Kong has provided a spacious platform that allows us to harness the vast Chinese art market and to serve a wider range of overseas collectors and buyers.
-Apart from making the artefact markets in mainland China, Hong Kong and Taiwan more prosperous, we are also focusing on the preservation and study of traditional art culture, enabling Poly Auction Hong Kong to go beyond the business borders to provide a more fruitful scene of art and culture.
+As an international financial centre and the hub of arts, Hong Kong has provided a spacious platform that allows us to harness the vast Chinese art market and to serve a wider range of overseas collectors and buyers.
+Apart from flourishing the antique markets in mainland China, Hong Kong and Taiwan, we are also focusing on the preservation and study of traditional art culture, enabling Poly Auction Hong Kong to go beyond the business borders to provide a more fruitful scene of art and culture.

 Tel: +852 2303 9863